COSC3020/brute-force-sorting-ross223/README.md

 The first loop will run n times where n is the length of the array, as seen in the loop conditions.
 Then it will call the permutation function which will be called using a starting index that is one greater.
 This results in something reminicent of n(n-1)(n-2)... which is n!.
-Then a third loop is called inside the for loop which runs over the whole array to see if it is sorted so it has a runtime of n.
+Then a second loop is called inside the for loop which runs over the whole array to see if it is sorted so it has a runtime of n.
 So the total runtime can be calculated by multiplying these together resulting in the runtime complexity is $\Theta (n*n!)$.